monix/shade/README.md

 serving thousands of requests per second per instance of real traffic.
 It doesn't leak, it doesn't break, it works well under pressure.

+Supported for Scala versions: 2.9.2, 2.9.3 and 2.10.x, to be updated for 2.11 as soon as it's final.

 [![Build Status](https://travis-ci.org/alexandru/shade.png?branch=master)](https://travis-ci.org/alexandru/shade)

 ## Usage From SBT